The overall diversity and richness of native species and communities in NSW remains under threat of further decline.

 Reintroduction of locally extinct mammals

-The BC Act established a new risk-based approach to managing wildlife actions through a tiered framework that:
+The Biodiversity Conservation Act established a risk-based approach to managing wildlife actions through a tiered framework that:

-- provides for actions that have direct impacts on biodiversity, including threatened species, to be treated as offences under the BC Act.
+- provides for actions that have direct impacts on biodiversity, including threatened species, to be treated as offences under the Biodiversity Conservation Act.

-The NSW Government has been consulting with stakeholders to identify which actions should continue to require licensing, and which should be regulated by codes of practice and regulations.
-This process is ongoing.
+The NSW Government is consulting with stakeholders to identify which actions should continue to require licensing and which should be regulated by codes of practice and regulations.

 Identifying areas of outstanding biodiversity value

-The BC Act enables the Minister for the Environment to declare Areas of Outstanding Biodiversity Value (AOBVs).
-AOBVs are special areas that contain irreplaceable biodiversity values that are important to the whole of NSW, Australia or globally.
-AOBVs will be a priority for investment in private land conservation.
+The Biodiversity Conservation Act 2016 enables the Minister for the Environment to declare Areas of Outstanding Biodiversity Value (AOBVs).
+These are special areas that contain irreplaceable biodiversity values that are important to the whole of NSW, Australia or globally.
+The purpose of declaring an AOBV is to identify, highlight and effectively conserve areas that make significant contributions to the persistence of biodiversity.
+See topic.

-Existing areas of declared critical habitat under the old TSC Act (Wollemi pine and little penguin habitats) became AOBVs when the BC Act came into effect.
+Existing areas of declared critical habitat under the repealed Threatened Species Conservation Act (Wollemi pine and little penguin habitats) became AOBVs when the Biodiversity Conservation Act took effect.

 Listing of threatened species and communities

-The BC Act modernised the process for listing threatened plants and animals.
+The Biodiversity Conservation Act modernised the process for listing threatened plants and animals.
 It aligns threat categories with international best practice and provides greater coordination between Australian jurisdictions.
-The Biodiversity Conservation Regulations prescribes listing criteria for threatened plants and animals which align with standards developed by the International Union for Conservation of Nature.
+The Biodiversity Conservation Regulations prescribe criteria for listing threatened plants and animals which align with standards developed by the International Union for Conservation of Nature.

 NSW public reserves system